Accessibility settings

 Dates to reapply

-Electors who made their current application to vote by post before 31 January 2024 are required to reapply for their postal vote by 31 January 2026.
-If a new application is not received by this date, the Electoral Registration Officer is required by law to cancel the postal vote, and electors will have to vote in a polling station until a new postal vote application is received or if a proxy is appointed.
+Electors who made their application to vote by post before 31 January 2024 were required to reapply for their postal vote by 31 January 2026.
+If a new application was not received by this date, the Electoral Registration Officer was required by law to cancel the postal vote.
+This also meant that the voting method for those electors defaulted to voting in person at a polling station (until a new postal vote application is received or if a proxy is appointed).
 To vote in a polling station all electors are required to show an accepted form of photo ID.

 Where we hold an email address for an elector, we will send this communication via email through Government’s secure platform – Gov.notify.